I haven’t thought about my relation to food in a while, although for many women one’s relation to one’s body often transpires in their eating habits.

 The point being, this was a lifestyle dramatically opposed to my previous “French” one: “walk everywhere but never do any kind of sports, eat carbs but banish fat as the work of the devil, lower your appetite by smoking a ton of cigarettes, enjoy your food and drink alcohol because what’s the point of life anyway”.

 Looking back I can see all the suffering, the desperate need to control the emotions and the body, rather of giving it what it needs, and treating oneself with kindness.
 I also still have horrible memories of constantly feeling deprived, of missing out on the joys of life.
-Thankfully, after I stopped weight lifting I discovered yoga, which (together with starting therapy for the first time) gradually changed my relation to my emotions and my body, and is still helping me slowly move towards wanting to FEEL, rather than simply look, good.
+Thankfully, after I stopped weight lifting I discovered yoga, which (together with starting therapy for the first time) gradually changed my relation to my emotions and my body, and is still helping me to FEEL, rather than simply want to look, good.

-I still drank throughout those last 5 years, and binged ate very often when I got drunk or when anxiety levels got too high to be manageable.
-However, with yoga and therapy added to the mix, it was like a small but very resilient caterpillar was simultaneously chewing at the destructive patterns, gradually inching its way, with every bite, towards more self-compassion. (weir analogy, I know — I guess I was unconsciously thinking about “the very hungry caterpillar” lol).
+I still drank throughout those last 5 years, and occasionally binged ate when I got drunk or when anxiety levels got too high to be manageable.
+However, with yoga and therapy added to the mix, it was like a small but very resilient caterpillar was simultaneously chewing at the destructive patterns, gradually inching its way, with every bite, towards more self-compassion.
 In fact, I think that was the beginning of the process that lead me here, in the middle of a post on a sobriety blog.

-And indeed, when I quit drinking almost 9 months ago now, my bingeing went WAAAAYYYYY down.
-But it didn’t stop completely – it still happened in situations of emotional distress (mostly due to PhD work, or lack of boundary-setting in romantic relationships).
-Most of the time, it involved eating gargantuan quantities of sugary foods in a single setting.
+And indeed, when I quit drinking, my bingeing went WAAAAYYYYY down.
+But emotional eating still happened in situations of distress (mostly due to PhD work, or lack of boundary-setting in romantic relationships).
+Most of the time, it involved eating sugary foods to find comfort.

 Effects of 1 month sugar free: